ikedim01/secscan/README.md

-# Project name here
+# secscan
-> Summary description here.
+> A system for scanning and scraping information from SEC filings.

-This file will become your README and also the index of your documentation.
+xxx This file will become your README and also the index of your documentation.

 ## Install

-`pip install your_project_name`
+`pip install secscan`

 ## How to use

-Fill me in please!
+xxx Fill me in please!
 Don't forget code examples:

 ```python
 1+1